 Knowing Where Your Blog Income Comes From

-Do you actually know what percentage of your income comes from ad revenue?
+Do you actually know what percentage of your blog's income comes from ad revenue?
 Or sponsored content?
 Or any of your other income streams?

 While you might have an idea or a vague general feeling about what percentage of your income comes from any one income source, you really need to sit down and tally up the numbers to get a good sense of where you are, before deciding where you'll go.